gbv/bartoc.org/README.md

 Note that `NODE_ENV` has to be set to `production`, otherwise Vue files will be requested from the dev server.
 This is given when using `npm run start`.

-## Database dumps
+## Database dumps and statistics

 To regularly update dumps, add a cronjob with command `npm run dump update`.
-Dumps will be placed in directory `data/dumps`.
+Dumps will be placed in directory `data/dumps` and statistics are placed in `data/reports`.
 To compare two dump files run `npm run dump diff`.